joshfng/railsready/README.md

 #Rails Ready
-##Get a full Ruby on Rails stack up with one command :)
+##Get a full Ruby on Rails stack up in one line :)

 ##Run this on a fresh install.
 Tested on Ubuntu server 10.04 lts